-Procedures if errors on question papers are discovered
+Procedures if errors on exam question papers are discovered

-10. Should any errors be discovered during the examination a note and explanation should be incorporated in the annual report for the Module Assessment Board.
+10. Should any errors be discovered during the examination (remote and campus exams) a note and explanation should be incorporated in the annual report for the Module Assessment Board.
 The Chair of the MAB will recommend any remedy for the cohort to the PVC (Education and Students).
-A report of the error and any action taken will be included in the Chief Invigilator's report and be reported to the Chair of the Board of Study which owns the module to ensure the error is not repeated for future cohorts.
+A report of the error and any action taken will be included in the Chief Invigilator's report (for on campus exams) and be reported to the Chair of the Board of Study which owns the module to ensure the error is not repeated for future cohorts.